Should you encourage congregants to sign up for Realm on your website or should you send invitations? This article explains each invitation model.

 |Greater responsibility on church leadership to educate congregants about privacy settings||X|

 |Best used for campaigns, promotions, or limited occasions||X|

-Adding people by invitation-only is the most secure method of inviting people to use Realm.
+Adding people by invite only is the most secure method of inviting people to use Realm.

-The invitation-only (closed) model provides you with the most oversight.
-Congregants can join Realm only by invitation sent from authorized users or by sending a request to create a new account.
+The invite only model provides you with the most oversight.
+With invite only, congregants can join Realm only by invitation sent from authorized users.
+With invite + Realm account sign up requests, individuals can also send a request to create a new account.
 An administrator must approve or decline congregant profile requests from the Task page.
-This is the default setting, and we recommend that you keep this setting until you have the opportunity to educate your congregants about privacy settings.
+Invite only is the default setting, and we recommend that you keep this setting until you have the opportunity to educate your congregants about privacy settings.